Noemi890/Noemi890/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on my own Portfolio
+- 🔭 I’m currently working on a web chat app built with Typescript and Firebase.
 - 🎓 Recently graduated from <a href="https://boolean.co.uk/">Boolean Uk</a>
 - 🌱 I’m still growing my knowledge on React and Javascript
-- 🔍 Looking for roles as a Junior Developer
+- 🔍 Looking for Junior/Entry Level/Internships Software Developer roles.
 - 📗 Currently learning Redux and Typescript
+  - My next goal will be looking over Python and C#
 - ⚡ Fun facts:
   - In my spare time I love playing Videogames 🕹️
-     - God Of War is my absolute favourite so far :godmode:, with all the Final Fantasy Franchise ⚔️
+     - God Of War is my absolute favourite so far :godmode:, alongside Hogwarts Legacy 🪄 and all the Final Fantasy Franchise ⚔️
   - Or chilling on the couch with a good movie/tvSeries to watch! 📺
     - I love Comedy TvSeries such as Friends 🧑‍🤝‍🧑 and How I met your Mother ☂️ , but I also enjoy Game Of Thrones 🪑 and The Walking Dead 🧟‍♀️ and a lot more
     - My all time favourite movie is Harry Potter 🧙‍♀️ 🪄